buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 | **Range**: | 36 meters |
 | **Duration**: | Concentration, maximum 10 minutes |

-A storm cloud appears in the shape of a cylinder that is 3 meters tall with a 18-meter radius, centered on a point you can see 30 meters above you.
+A storm cloud appears in the shape of a cylinder that is 3 meters tall with an 18-meter radius, centered on a point you can see 30 meters above you.
 The spell fails automatically if you can' \*\*t see a point in the air where the storm cloud could appear (for example, if you' \*\*re in a room that can' \*\*t accommodate the cloud).
 When you cast the spell, choose a point you can see within range.
 A bolt of lightning flashes down from the cloud to that point.
 Each creature within 1 meter of that point must make a Reflex Saving Throw.
 A creature takes 3d10 lightning damage on a failed Saving Throw, or half as much damage on a successful one.
 On each of your turns until the spell ends, you can use two Actions to call down lightning in this way again, targeting the same point or a different one.

 If you are outdoors in stormy conditions when you cast this spell, the spell gives you control over the existing storm instead of creating a new one.
 Under such conditions, the spell' \*\*s damage increases by 1d10.